hphelion/documentation/plugins.teamcity.md

 HP Helion Public Cloud plug-in needs a virtual image with pre-configured build agents to establish a connection with TeamCity server.
 A Cloud Image is any custom image or can be created from a snapshot using any of the pre-existing public/private images, for instance sizes equal to or greater than SMALL and for any Operating System.

 To create a Cloud Image, install the TeamCity build agent, Java SDK and other DevTest environment dependencies on the preferred virtual image and take a snapshot.
-Any user can upload the newly created or customized virtual image to HP Helion Public Cloud as a Public/Private/Partner image using HP’s OpenStack based Glance service.
+Any user can upload the newly created or customized virtual image to HP Helion Public Cloud as a Public/Private/Partner image using HP's OpenStack based Glance service.

 ### Creating a build agent snapshot ###